codahale/veil-go/README.md

 ```

 This is used iterative to provide hierarchical key derivation.
 Public keys are created using
-derivation paths like `/friends/alice`, in which the private key `/` is used to derive the private
+hierarchical IDs like `/friends/alice`, in which the private key `/` is used to derive the private
 key `friends`, which is in turn used to derive the private key `alice`.

 ### Symmetric Key Ratcheting And Streaming AEADs